WoodMaz/family-tree/README.md

 ### TODO list

+Database:
+* create collection 'FamilyTree' which contains:
+* -id
+* -name
+* -description

+- Users should have a list of familyTreeId
+- Members should have a familyTreeId

 Application:
-* create methods for updating and deleting family members
 * test and develop security
 * consider advanced features:
-* * sharing data between users
+* * sharing data between users (e.g. by familyTreeId)
 * * joining individual trees
 * * storing multimedia
-* * downloading a tree as e.g. PDF
-* * import/export as .ged